brpeterman/forza-trackir-wrapper/README.md

 # forza-trackir-wrapper

-This is wrapper for your XInput controller that maps TrackIR input to the right stick, allowing you to freelook with TrackIR in Forza Horizon 3.
+This is wrapper for your DS4 controller that maps TrackIR input to the right stick, allowing you to freelook with TrackIR in Forza Horizon 3.

 ## Requirements